 When you create a protected model:

-By default, Simulink® creates and stores a protected version of the model in the current
+Simulink® creates and stores a protected version of the model in a file that

-working folder.
-The protected model has the same name as the source model, with
+has the same name as the source model, with an

 The original model file, with the